 If you’ve had trouble mastering the art of a delicious apple pie, I’m sharing some secrets for the Perfect Apple Pie from Scratch.

-Perfect Apple Pie from Scratch
+Perfect Apple Pie Recipe from Scratch

 I’m always on the hunt for a foolproof pie crust, and this recipe from Nick Malgieri, cookbook author and baking guru comes darn close.
 Made with all butter, the flavor is outstanding.
 Next time, I may sneak a little shortening in to replace part of the butter for a more pliable dough for rolling.
 I’ll let you know how that goes with my pumpkin pie on Thanksgiving!

 But Malgieri’s take on apple pie filling is spot on and a technique I’ve been using for years.
 He precooks the apples which prevents the formation of a big gap between the top crust and filling.
 This is a frequent occurrence when the apples shrink while baking.
 Brilliant!
+This homemade apple pie recipe is a winner!

-Tips for Making a Perfect Apple Pie
+Tips for Making a Homemade Apple Pie

 I love peach and raspberry pies in the summer, but come fall and winter, and a perfect apple pie is king!
 Baking an apple pie from scratch with fresh, local apple and a homemade crust will dazzle your family and friends!
 Give it a try!!!